zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

 * Create Migration Repository
 * Complete Migration with the Wizard

 ## Task 1: Download Latest Version & Install
  Use the latest version of Oracle SQL Developer (which is v 21.2 as of writing of this workshop).
-This task will walk you through downloading and installing Oracle SQL Developer in a windows environment...
+This task will walk you through downloading and installing Oracle SQL Developer in a windows environment.

  Download and install SQL Developer on any windows pc (laptop/OCI), which has network access to both databases (source and target) as well as the repository database you choose (ADB in our case).
 You can download latest version of Oracle SQL Developer from following link for your appropriate platform.
 For thiw workshop, we'll choose Windows 64-bit with JDK 8 included from [https://www.oracle.com/tools/downloads/sqldev-downloads.html](https://www.oracle.com/tools/downloads/sqldev-downloads.html)

-#### From Doc: 1.2 Installing and Getting Started with SQL Developer
+ **From Doc: 1.2 Installing and Getting Started with SQL Developer**

   To install and start SQL Developer, you simply download its ZIP file and unzip it into a desired parent directory or folder, and then double-click the exe file name (sqldeveloper.exe) to open.

   When you launch SQL Developer first time, it'll ask you importing project etc, select No.